ScienceZoneUK/science-zone-uk/Microbits/Rock_paper_scissors/Readme.md

 # Rock Paper Scissors

+## 👋 Welcome, Game Maker!

+Hey there, future coder! 🎮 Ready to turn your micro:bit into a pocket-sized gaming machine?

+In this fun and interactive workshop, you’ll create your own Rock, Paper, Scissors game using MicroPython.
+With just a shake of your micro:bit, it will randomly choose between Rock, Paper, or Scissors — and show your choice with custom LED icons and sound effects!

 ## Objectives
 * Use gesture input with the micro:bit by detecting a shake to trigger gameplay.